Changes to your Studies

 You need to read the information in our course change guide to check if you need to apply for a new visa before you can change your course.

 If your situation requires that you apply for a new Student visa then you should check if you can apply in the UK.
 If you must return home, you should contact your School administrator to confirm the dates you can do this.
-We would advise you to apply for this as soon as possible because the visa application fees will increase each year and the immigration rules may change in the future.
+Students are advised to apply for this as soon as possible because visa application fees are only likely to increase each year and the immigration rules may change in the future.

 Once an interruption has been confirmed by the University, you will receive an email from the Student Immigration Team confirming a report has been submitted to UKVI.
 Once the report has been submitted: